The Capulet tomb seems to be a popular locale. When Romeo arrives, Paris is already there, sadly tossing flowers.

 Paris sees Romeo and assumes he's there to somehow dishonor the Capulets.
 To be fair, Romeo looks pretty suspicious—he's carrying a bunch of tomb-breaking-in tools.

 Paris tries to do a citizen's arrest on Romeo, who is, after all, an outlaw.

-Romeo feels guilty for killing yet another one of Juliet's male associates, but he's so lost in his grief over Juliet that he can't really concentrate on anything else.
+He feels a little guilty for killing yet another one of Juliet's male associates, but he's mostly focused on how sad he feels.

 He breaks into the tomb and embraces Juliet's "corpse."
 (Juliet, by the way, is still out cold from the potion she drank.)